DeclanMorbey/education_123456/README.md

 # education_123456
-This should contain education materials used throughout the course of a degree in pu
+This should contain education materials used throughout the course of a degree in physics.